libriscv/docs/docs/godot/memory.md

 There are a finite amount of permanent slots, controlled by you.
 Keep in mind that sometimes you don't know what a program does, as you didn't write it.
 Making storage explicit is intentional.

+## Disabling permanent slots

+You can disable permanent slots by setting `max_references` to 0 before initialization.
+After initialization you can set it back again, as it is now used for maximum temporary Variants.

 ## Memory safety and use-after-free